Thursday, 17 June 2021

 Dr. Slump: Hello!
 Wonder Land is - and I intend this, mind you, as a compliment - inordinately stupid.
 I mean, this is the sort of stupid you can't just chance your way into; this is some transcendental stupidity we're looking at right here.
 And unless you find silly humour an absolute turn off, that's enough to get it to some very, very funny places.
 Actually, given that I normally hate silly humour myself, maybe even that isn't much of an argument against.

 What helps, I think, is that, prevalent though it is, the stupidity isn't all that's on offer.
 Hello!
 Wonder Land also has some actual ideas, and many of those ideas are fairly inspired.
-Take, for instance, the opening scene, in which a thinly veiled Superman knock-off argues with a thinly veiled Tarzan knock-off over who's the star of the film, before they both discover that in fact neither of them are and that instead we'll be spending the next half hour following Arale-Chan, pint-sized, super-strong, incredibly dim robotic assistant to the titular Dr. Slump, a sleazy inventor genius who's main goal here is to magically roofie the woman he has his heart set on.
+Take, for instance, the opening scene, in which a thinly veiled Superman knock-off argues with a thinly veiled Tarzan knock-off over who's the star of the film, before they both discover that in fact neither of them are and that instead we'll be spending the next half hour following Arale-Chan, pint-sized, super-strong, incredibly dim robotic assistant to the titular Dr. Slump, a sleazy inventor genius whose main goal here is to magically roofie the woman he has his heart set on.
 (Don't worry, he doesn't remotely succeed, and the precise manner of his failure is one of the best gags in the film.)

 The universe in which this madness unfolds is so endlessly weird and inventive that, not for the first time, I find myself desperately sad that Akira Toriyama would end up being the Dragon Ball Z guy when he could have been knocking out divine lunacy like this.
 My favourite feature is the sentient technology that Slump cooks up, which somehow manages to do Cronenbergian technological body horror two years before Videodrome was even a thing and then, even more astonishingly, wrings laughs out of something so visually alarming that it makes your eyes want to crawl into the back of your skull.
 Actually, aside from the stupidity, this embracing of the strange and wrong is perhaps the main other source of humour in Hello!
 Wonder Land, and if anything that's even harder to get right.